Industrial design

 However, for registration to be successful, the design must be (depending on the territory):

-Why is important to register my industrial design?
+Why is it so important to register my industrial design?

 Upon successful registration, the applicant receives exclusive rights to their design.
-This effectively means that without their consent, third parties may not copy, imitate, produce or otherwise use the registered design in their commercial activities.
+This means that, without their consent, third parties may not copy, imitate, produce, or otherwise use the registered design in their commercial activities.

-However, if this is to happen, we can help with the protection of your rights – in addition to injuction, the applicant of the design can claim monetary compensation for the damages suffered.
+However, if such infringement does occur, we can assist in protecting your rights.
+In addition to seeking an injunction, the design applicant can claim monetary compensation for any damages suffered.

-The original and creative design undoubtedly makes the product more attractive, easily recognisable and memorable for consumers.
-In this way, businesses can stand out from their competitors, attract more customers and increase sales.
+An original and creative design undoubtedly makes a product more attractive, easily recognizable, and memorable for consumers.
+This enables businesses to stand out from their competitors, attract more customers, and increase sales.

-In addition to full assistance before, during and after the procedure for registration of an industrial design at the relevant office, we can offer you:
+In addition to providing comprehensive support before, during, and after the process of registering an industrial design with the relevant office, we can offer you:

 Do you need more information?